-Attractions, which you can see from the open bus, are Colosseum, Palatine Hill and Circus Maximus, Bocca della Verità, Teatro Marcello, Capitol hill, Piazza Venezia, the city center and the Castel Sant’Angelo.
-To the Vatican you have a small footpath from the stop of the open buses.
-Also in the Center you have to continue by feet to the Spanish steps, the Trevi Fountain, the Pantheon, Piazza Navona, Campo de ‘Fiori, Trastevere and the ghetto.
+Places to see from the open bus include the Colosseum, Palatine, Circus Maximus, Bocca della Verità, Teatro Marcello, Capitol, Piazza Venezia, the city center and Castel Sant’Angelo.
+The Vatican is a short walk from the stop of the Open Buses.
+Also in the center you can walk to the Spanish Steps, the Trevi Fountain, the Pantheon, Piazza Navona, Campo de ‘Fiori, the Ghetto and Trastevere.

 If you want to see not only the St. Peter’s Basilica, but also the Vatican Museums, you will need up to a day in total – with guide it takes 3 to 4 hours.
 Also for the Coliseum with Palatine and Roman Forum and a walk around the area, for example, with Celio, Aventine, Circus Maximus and Capitol, it takes up to a day.
 For the Coliseum there is also a night opening in the summer, as well as for the Vatican Museums.
 Also for shopping and sightseeing in the center you should take up to a day.
 It needs half a day for the Capitoline Museums and two hours for the Borghese Gallery plus the time to go there.
 I make some suggestions under 3 days in Rome.